-For marketing, Reddit can seem like a closed book to marketers.
+For marketing purposes, Reddit can seem like a closed book.

 It seems elusively out of reach—a huge platform, yet with users that are vehemently against most forms of marketing and the kind of self-serving posts you see elsewhere.